bellroy/clean-architecture/README.md

 - Ensuring that none of our functional areas make direct reference back to the parent application
 - Splitting functional areas out into gems when those functional areas change at a different rate than the rest of the codebase
 - Splitting functional areas out into standalone applications when it makes sense to do so

+### Component coupling

+#### ADP - The Acyclic Dependencies Principle

+> Don't create circular dependencies

+I don't think I need to explain this.
+Just don't do it.
+I like explicitly including dependencies using `require` because it actually prevents you from doing this.
+Rails, in so many ways, makes one lazy.

+#### SDP - The Stable Dependencies Principle

+> A component always have less things depending on it than it depends on

+We satisfy the SDP by:

+- Putting sensible abstractions in place that adhere to the Single Responsibility principle
+- Not sharing abstractions and entities between multiple functional areas

+#### SAP - The Stable Abstractions Principle

+> A component should be as abstract as it is stable

+We satisfy the SAP by:

+- Thinking hard about the methods and parameters we specify in our interfaces.
+Are they solving for a general problem?
+Are we likely to have to change them when requirements change, and how we can avoid that?

 ## Practical suggestions for implementation